A hierarchical field-level inference approach to reconstruction from sparse Lyman-$\alpha$ forest data: Propagator perturbation theory for the forest

 This action can be promoted to a (free) propagator $K_0$ using the Dirac-Feynman \citep{Dirac1933,Feynman:1948} trick

 This propagator can be used to compute the transition amplitude from an initial state represented by a wave function $\psi_0$ to the final state

-Herein, $\hbar$ has no physical meaning, but instead is a free parameter that controls an effective smoothing scale, which we will exploit to our advantage later. \cite{Ulhemann19} have shown that this approach converges rigorously to the Zel'dovich approximation, and can be upgraded to second order LPT by adding a time-independent potential to the action.
-Here we only consider the free propagator however.
+Herein, $\hbar$ has no physical meaning, but instead is a free parameter that controls an effective smoothing scale, which we exploited to our advantage later. \cite{Ulhemann19} have shown that this approach converges rigorously to the Zel'dovich approximation, and can be upgraded to second order LPT by adding a time-independent potential to the action.
+Here we only considered the free propagator however.